 Cool on a wire rack.
 You may pop the muffins out of the baking tin 5-10 minutes after they come out of the oven.

 Enjoy with your favorite breakfast sides and beverage.

 Erin’s Easy Entertaining Tips

-Also, these Mini Pumpkin Muffins are perfection for a playdate at home because they’re bite-sized!
-(And we all know little kids adore bite-sized foods.)
+Also, these Mini Chocolate Chip Pumpkin Muffins are perfection for a playdate at home because they’re bite-sized!
+(And we all know kids dig bite-sized foods.)

 Here are some more ideas and thoughts about entertaining with mini muffins at home: